AnggaR96s/Reforestation/README.md

-## Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.